CasualCodersProjects/DS4-Type-C/README.md

 # DS4-Type-C
 Hate microUSB?
 Looking to decrease cable clutter?
 This is the PS4 mod for you.
 This repo aims to host mostly drop-in USB Type C replacement boards for all revisions of PS4 controller.
 The goal for each board is to follow the USB Type C standard, and to include pads for those who wish to impedance match the USB data lines.
 Either solder in resistors here to compensate, or simply use a solder/wire bridge.
-The overall project goal is to keep all possible parts the same between boards, and to make it reasonablly easy for a person of moderate skill to populate these boards as they are with no modifications necessary.
+The overall project goal is to keep all possible parts the same between boards, and to make it reasonablly easy for a person of moderate skill to populate these boards.
 This is an open source project though, so you're free to download [KiCad](https://www.kicad.org/download/) and start making modifications to these boards so that you can more easily populate them.

 I used a 0.8mm PCB when I originally made these, and found it worked quite well.
 Gives a little more room to work inside the controller.
 Cost will likely depend on which board house you choose to go through.

-#### *A tindie store though Casual Coders is in the works.
+#### *A tindie store through Casual Coders is in the works.
 Expect to see that link here around April 2022.*

-## Turotial To Manufacture and asemble these boards.
+## Tutorial To Manufacture and assemble these boards.
 [![Tutorial to manufacture these boards](https://img.youtube.com/vi/DVEYy7VKs3Q/0.jpg)](http://www.youtube.com/watch?v=DVEYy7VKs3Q)

 # Supported boards